 I find that hard to believe, considering that you were a pretty bright student in high school and you were accepted to a pretty exclusive design school.

 Why?
 What's the big deal?
 A lot of girls do it.

-Yeah, but when you have all these cool things going for you like you did, and you're cute and popular and seem like a sure shot to become one of the most successful graduates from your high school, it's kind of strange to wind up a, umm, prostitute.
+Yeah, but when you have all these cool things going for you like you did, and you're cute and popular and seem like a sure shot to become one of the most successful graduates from your high school, it's kind of strange to wind where you are.

-You mean escort?
-[Obviously not pleased with the word prostitute].
 Well, it doesn't start out like that.
-You just don't jump into it one day and say, "Hmm, the rent's due in two days, I better go fuck some guy for my share of the rent money today."
+You just don't jump into it one day and say, "Hmm, the rent's due in two days, I better go have sex with some guy for my share of the rent money today."
 It happens in blurry stages and before you know what's going on, you're kinda just doing it.

 Well technically because, after high school, I moved back to my mom's in Michigan.
 I went there to get a job and live with my mom so I could save money for school, 'cause even though I got accepted to Otis, it wasn't a free ride and the tuition there is outrageous.
 So [after a few weeks] I started dating a few older men, and I mean like men in their mid- to late 50s, one after the other.
 I just dated them because they had a lot of money and they would just give me anything just for being their girlfriend.
 It's pretty much the same thing I do now, just without an agency and I let them call me their girlfriend.
 Actually, it was a lot sicker than what I do now because with those guys, I had to pretend that I was in love with them for weeks and months on end.
 With the guys I meet with now, we both know it's just a business transaction.
 They do their thing and they're gone.

 I met them all through the restaurant I worked at.
 It was a really expensive place and I was a bartender there.